-ADVANCED INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY
+ADVANCED INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY 4 credits

-4 credits Prerequisite: graduate standing in psychology or permission of instructor.
+Prerequisite: graduate standing in psychology or permission of instructor.
 An advanced survey of industrial and organizational psychology which involves the application of psychological principles to the work place.
+2 credits

+COUNSELING PRACTICUM

-672 COUNSELING PRACTICUM Prerequisites: graduate standing in psychology and permission of instructor.
+Prerequisites: graduate standing in psychology and permission of instructor.
 Introduction to and development of therapeutic skills and intervention techniques via instruction, roleplay exercises, and case conference evaluations of actual clinical work samples.
 (May be repeated for a total of 8 credits.)
 Credit/noncredit.

-COUNSELING PRACTICUM II
+COUNSELING PRACTICUM II 673

-2 credits Prerequisites: 4 credits of 672, graduate standing in psychology and instructor's permission.
+Perequisites: 4 credits of 672, graduate standing in psychology and instructor's permission.
 Corequisite: 672.
-Application of therapeutic skills and intervention techniques to work with clients in the Psychology Department Counseling Clinic, including small group supervision of clinical work.
+Application of therapeutic skills and intervention techniques to work with clients in the Psychology Department Courseling Clinic, including small group supervision of clinical work.
 (May be repeated for a total of 4 credits.)
-Credit/noncredit.
+Credit/noncredit

-PERSONNEL PRACTICUM
+674 PERSONNEL PRACTICUM